Global Mind Tests

 Can touch typing really make me faster?

 Usually yes.
-Training programs built around touch typing are used specifically to improve speed while keeping accuracy stable, although the first stage may feel slower while your hands adapt.
+Training built around touch typing is used specifically to improve speed while keeping accuracy stable, although the first stage may feel slower while your hands adapt.

 Does keyboard type matter?

 Yes.
-Studies comparing different keyboards show that performance can change depending on whether you type on a physical keyboard, a virtual keyboard, or keys with different travel and spacing.
+Performance can change depending on whether you type on a physical keyboard, a virtual keyboard, or keys with different travel and spacing.

 Why am I slower when I stop looking at the keyboard?